awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-managing-saml-idp-naming.md

 + If you assign only one SAML IdP to your app client, the hosted UI sign\-in page displays a button to sign in with that IdP\.
 + If you assign an identifier to every SAML IdP that you activate for your app client, a box to enter an email address appears in the hosted UI sign\-in page\.
 + If you have multiple IdPs and you do not assign an identifier to all of them, the hosted page will contain a list of IdPs\.
++ If you assigned identifiers to your IdPs and you want your hosted UI to display a selection of IdP buttons, add a new IdP that has no identifier to your app client, or create a new app client\.
+You can also delete an existing IdP and add it again without an identifier; note that this will create new users in your directory\.

 If you have a custom UI, parse the domain name so that it matches the identifiers that you assigned when you added the IdP\.
 For more information about IdP setup, see [Configuring identity providers for your user pool](cognito-user-pools-identity-provider.md)\.